-- ✓ advise and act upon all suspicion, belief and evidence of abuse reported to her; - ✓ when there is 'reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm,' liaise with Local Authorities, the Police or other necessary external agencies immediately; - ✓ Consult with the Governor responsible for Child Protection at Bridgewater, who is Mrs Kathryn Mort, who is also the Chair of Governors; - ✓ Ensure that the School is represented at any relevant child protection conferences or, failing that, that a report is submitted to the conference from the School as required.
-She will also ensure that any recommendations made by the conference which involve school staff are carried out as agreed.
+✓ advise and act upon all suspicion, belief and evidence of abuse reported to her;

-- 3.3 The DSL has undertaken Child Protection training and will attend refresher training at two yearly intervals.
+- ✓ when there is 'reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm,' liaise with Local Authorities, the Police or other necessary external agencies immediately; - ✓ Consult with the Governor responsible for Child Protection at Bridgewater, who is Mrs Kathryn Mort, who is also the Chair of Governors; - ✓ Ensure that the School is represented at any relevant child protection conferences or, failing that, that a report is submitted to the conference from the School as required.
+She will also ensure that any recommendations made by the conference which involve school staff are carried out as agreed. - 3.3 The DSL has undertaken Child Protection training and will attend refresher training at two yearly intervals.
 This will include the LSCB's protocols and training on the Prevent strategy, inter-agency working, participation in child-protection case conferences, understanding the impact on a child of adversity and trauma and how to promote educational outcomes in response to this, supporting children in need, identifying children at risk of radicalisation, online safety, record-keeping and promoting a culture of listening to children. - 3.4 If the DSL is unavailable or is herself the subject of a complaint, her duties will be assumed by one of the deputies, who will be trained to the same level as the DSL updated every 2 years.
 The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the school or college's initial response:

-Deputy Head, Senior School (Pastoral) Mr Lyons (lyonsp@bwslive.co.uk) Head, (Academic) Deputy Senior School Mr Μ Barker (barkerm@bwslive.co.uk) Head, Deputy Prep Department Mr М Rooney (rooneym@bwslive.co.uk)
+Deputy Head, Senior School (Pastor ral) Mr Ρ Lyons (lyonsp@bwslive.co.uk) Deputy Head, Senior School (Academ nic) - Mr Μ Barker (barkerm@bwslive.co.uk) Deputy Head, Prep Depar tment - M r N Л Rooney (rooneym@bwslive.co.uk)